vivo-community/vivo-data-distribution-api/site_builder/src/site/markdown/install_vivo_1_10.md

 Install the API in VIVO by following these steps:

 * Edit `{Vitro}/dependencies/pom.xml`, adding the Data Distribution API as a dependency, from its own repository.
-* Edit `web.xml` in VIVO, or in your third tier, if you have one, to establish a `servlet-mapping` for the Data Distribution API.
 * Configure a sample distributor.
 * Build VIVO as you would normally.